Henry County Animal Care & Control

-On September, 26, 2014 Henry County Animal Control received a call that a raccoon had fought with and was killed by a dog.
-The raccoon was taken to the Georgia Public Health Laboratory for rabies testing, and the results were positive for the rabies virus.
+On February 4, 2015, the Henry County Animal Care and Control Department received a call that a raccoon had attacked a dog.
+The raccoon was taken to the Georgia Public Health Laboratory for rabies testing, and the results came back positive for the rabies virus.

-During this quarantine, residents living within this area should make sure that all their companion animals have received a current rabies vaccine from a licensed veterinarian, and if not, must do so as soon as possible.
-Additionally, residents should be hyper-vigilant of the behavior of not only their own pets, but also of wildlife (e.g. foxes, skunks, raccoons) acting in an unusual manner.
+- During this alert, residents living within this area should make sure that all of their companion animals are up to date on their rabies vaccinations.
+Additionally, residents should be vigilant of the behavior of not only their own pets, but also of surrounding wildlife (e.g. foxes, skunks) that are acting in an unusual manner.

-For more information, visit www.hcacc.org or contact Henry County Rabies Control Officer, Vince Farah, at
+For more information, visit www.hcacc.org or contact Henry County Rabies Control Officer, Vince Farah at (770) 288-7387.